 The bill would authorize a distinctive license plate indicating service in one of the military branches as specified by the bill to be issued to the owner or lessee of a passenger vehicle, truck of a gross weight of 20,000 pounds or less, or a motorcycle on or after January 1, 2020.
 The bill would allow any resident of Kansas who is a current member or veteran of the U.S. Army, the U.S. Navy, the U.S. Marine Corps, the U.S. Air Force, or the U.S. Coast Guard to apply for a distinctive license plate indicating such military service.
-To be issued a distinctive license plate, the owner or lessee of such vehicle, truck, or motorcycle would be required to submit satisfactory proof to the Director that such owner or lessee is currently serving, separated and honorably discharged, or has received a general discharge under honorable conditions from one of the military branches listed above.
+To be issued a distinctive license plate, the owner or lessee of such vehicle, truck, or motorcycle would be required to submit satisfactory proof to the Director that such owner or lessee is currently serving or separated and honorably discharged from one of the military branches listed above.